Logan-Roelofs/personal-blog-website/content/postToBe/fileTransfers.md

 ### Server

-We can start a FTP server on a linux and window machine using the following command, just make sure to have the `pyftpdlib` package installed using pip or any other package manager:
+We can start a FTP server on Linux and window machine using the following command, just make sure to have the `pyftpdlib` package installed using pip or any other package manager:

 ```bash
 sudo python3 -m pyftpdlib -i <IP> -p 21